 If you’re going to embrace change, then you’re going to have to give up on your etched-in-stone schedule, or at least create a shorter range to run your tasks.
-One way Agile does this is by cutting out a lot of the documentation that is required with traditional project management when planning your schedule before you ever start a task.
+One way agile does this is by cutting out a lot of the documentation that is required with traditional project management when planning your schedule before you ever start a task.
 The trouble is a lot of that paperwork isn’t necessary.
 It only slows things down.

-It’s like they’re talking two different languages, and in a sense, they are, but both the business and developer side of the project are crucial to its success.
-You must build a bridge between the two so they can understand each other and, as important, work together.
+It’s like they’re talking two different languages, and in a sense, they are, but both the business and developer sides of the project are crucial to its success.
+You must build a bridge between the stakeholders so they can understand each other and, as important, work together.
 Use the same tools you would manage remote teams to facilitate an exchange of ideas that both sides understand and are on board with.

 In other words, don’t micromanage.
 It doesn’t work.
 It takes you away from what you should be focusing on.
 It erodes morale and sends talent packing.
 You assembled the best, now let them do what they’re good at.
 If you did the due diligence beforehand, then you can trust them to do the work.
-Of course you’ll monitor that work, and step in as needed, but stay out of their way.
+Of course, you’ll monitor that work, and step in as needed, but stay out of their way.

-Documenting conversations, creating email narrative streams, even using collaboration software like Slack, are all well and good.
+Documenting conversations, creating email narrative streams and even using collaboration software like Slack, are all well and good.
 But when you’re trying to move swiftly, you don’t have time to wait for a reply.
 You need immediate answers, and the only way to achieve that speed of response is by talking to your team member or team in person.
 You can do this by working in the same physical space or having distributed teams.
 But if it’s the latter, you want to try and keep the schedules to the same hours, so you can at least video conference.
 That creates a more collaborative environment.

 That means, is the software (or whatever product or process you’re working on in the project) working correctly?
 You’re not measuring progress by checking off tasks and moving across your scheduled timeline, but by the success of the software (or whatever) is the subject of your project.
 Basically, it’s staying focused on what’s important.
 The process is what gets you to achieve the goal of the project, but the goal of the project isn’t the process.